AzatArslanov/htm.kotlin/README.md

 # Implementation of Hierarchical Temporal Memory
-**This project was created to better understand the theory of HTM**
+**This project was created to better understanding of the theory of HTM**

 Hierarchical temporal memory (HTM) is a biologically constrained theory of machine intelligence originally described in the 2004 book On Intelligence by Jeff Hawkins with Sandra Blakeslee.
 HTM is based on neuroscience and the physiology